How to evaluate Pokemon card in only 4 steps

 Pokemon TGC game is a card-based stategy game and divides the word in two types of fans: the ones who manly collect them and the other who are interested in competitions (tournaments, ecc..).
 However, you must know that the combination of card rarity, set type and card condition are the principal factors determing the value of a card.
 BE CAREFUL: the same Pokemon (with an identical name) but reported in different sets/expansions may have dramatically different values!
 Here’s how to evaluate pokemon card TGC!

-Understanding the card: the ANATOMY of a Pokemon card
+Understanding the value Pokemon card: the ANATOMY

 First of all, we need to have clear in mind a few things: